Animal Collisions and Motor Insurance: A Growing Risk for Australian Businesses

 • Claims classification (at-fault vs not-at-fault)

-For businesses relying on vehicles — especially in regional Australia — these nuances matter.
+For businesses relying on vehicles — particularly in regional Australia — these distinctions are more than technical details.
+They directly affect financial exposure.

-The biggest cost often isn’t the repair — it’s the disruption.
+The most significant cost of animal collision motor insurance claims is often not the repair — it’s the disruption.

 • Changing environmental conditions pushing wildlife closer to roads